github/GitHub-for-Startups-HQ/README.md

 ## Our Program

-GitHub for Startups helps drive startup success through educational content, networking opportunites and a founder focused ecosystem that supports you as you grow.
+GitHub for Startups helps drive startup success through educational content, networking opportunites, and a founder focused ecosystem that supports you as you grow.
 We create, develop, and grow technology and venture partnerships that improve the founder’s and their developers, experience on GitHub.

 **🖋️ Startup Eligibility**
 - Must be an early-stage startup that is funded (up to  Series A) or associated with a GitHub for Startups partner.
 This can be an investor, accelerator, or startup support organization.  **A full list of GitHub for Startups partners can be found [here](https://github.com/enterprise/startups/partners).**